nickersonff/breast_cancer_classification/README.md

 *  pipelines : function responsible for building the test scenario, which consists of generating 25 random pipelines for validation for specific dataset.

+# 2.1 Run tests by passing arguments through the command line.

 e.g. pipelines(debug_datalist=argumentos[1], debug_dataset_root=argumentos[2])

 * debug_datalist: path to the dataset JSON file.